The Chancellor of the Duchy of Lancaster and Minister for the Cabinet Office was asked—

 Fixed-term Parliaments Act

 I thank my hon.
 Friend for her answer.
-She is absolutely right to highlight that the paralysis of the previous Parliament, which dithered, delayed and blocked the democratic will of the people of Stoke-on-Trent North, Kidsgrove and Talke, who overwhelmingly voted for us to leave the EU, should never be seen again.
-What assurances can she give my constituents that this reform can be achieved quickly and with support from all parts of the House to ensure that that kind of Brexit-blocking Parliament we saw last year will not be seen again?
+She is absolutely right to highlight the fact that the paralysis of the previous Parliament, which dithered, delayed and blocked the democratic will of the people of Stoke-on-Trent North, Kidsgrove and Talke—who overwhelmingly voted for us to leave the EU—should never be seen again.
+What assurances can she give my constituents that this reform can be achieved quickly and with support from all parts of the House to ensure that the kind of Brexit-blocking Parliament we saw last year will not be seen again?

 I thank my hon.
 Friend for her answer and associate myself with the comments of my hon.
 Friend the Member for Stoke-on-Trent North (Jonathan Gullis).
 The problem we had last year was that we had a Government who were manifestly unable to get their core legislative agenda through.
 They did not have the confidence of the House for that, but the House voted that it had confidence in the Government.
-I understand that repealing the Act will not necessarily get us back to the status quo ante, so what mechanism does she envisage will make sure that we can never again be in that position where the Government do not have the confidence of the House on their core legislative agenda?
+I understand that repealing the Act will not necessarily get us back to the status quo ante, so what mechanism my hon.
+Friend she envisage to ensure that we can never again be in that position, where the Government do not have the confidence of the House on their core legislative agenda?